oreilles/polars-st/README.md

 ## Installation

-Polars ST is published on PyPi so you can install it with your preferred package manager.
+Polars ST is published on PyPI so you can install it with your preferred package manager.

 ```sh
 pip install polars-st